FrancaBa/SeaQC-X-Denmark/README.md

 This approach is also followed in this project.
 There is config.json containing the used IOC flags and the bitmask used for each QC test.
 Users can adapt the wanted flags in the config.json and then in the corresponing source code assign certain bitmasks to a flag.

 ## Applied Quality Tests
-The following steps are part of the quality check:
+The QC algorithm consists of a raw measurement and detided series mode.
+Based on the users input, the QC steps are carried out for each time series (raw & detided) once.
+The removal of the tidal signal is carried out via the UTide package.
+The following steps are part of the quality control:
 1. Format & date control
 2. Check for missing values
 3. Re-sampling of intervals